Hello and a warm welcome to year 3

 In English our topics link in to the books we are reading in class.
 We will be reading about Winnie the Witch, The Stone Age, Pinocchio, Mount Vesuvius and Ancient Rome.
 We will be writing all kinds of things, such as diaries, setting descriptions, letters, non-chronological reports and retells.

 Science in Year 3 is very exciting!
-We learn all about magnets and types of rocks in the Autumn term.
+We learn all about magnets and types of rocks in the Autumn term, as well as magnets and forces.
 Then in the Spring term we do some investigations with plants and how plants live.
-Finally, in the Summer term we learn all about our bodies and how to keep healthy, and then learn how light and shadows are created.
+We also learn about our bodies and how to keep healthy.
+Finally, in the Summer term we learn how light and shadows are created.
 Topic in the Autumn term is the Stone Age through to the Iron Age, looking at who first lived in Britain.
 Then in the Spring our topic is all about the Mediterranean - languages people speak, foods they eat, and how their weather is better than ours!
+In Summer we learn all about the Romans and how they changed Britain.

 Thank you for all your help this year,